synapta/wmch-interactive-maps/README.md

 Data can be saved by two different connectors, SQLite and MariaDB.

-For multi-user installation, MariaDB is suggsted.
+For multi-user installation, MariaDB is suggested.
 SQLite is used primary for development.

 #### SQLite
 ~~~